QuickMonkeys/node-react/README.md

 run `nf start` to start the application using Foreman.

-You can see a [Demo](https://node-react-quick.herokuapp.com/). here
+You can see a [Demo](https://node-react-quick.herokuapp.com/) here.